havk64/Betty-on-Emacs/README.md

 ## Install instructions

-The only requirement to install Betty-Style as syntax checker on Emacs is the
+Besides [Betty executable](https://github.com/holbertonschool/Betty) the only requirement to install Betty-Style as syntax
-package [Flycheck](http://www.flycheck.org/en/latest/) which is available through [MELPA](c).
+checker on Emacs is the package [Flycheck](http://www.flycheck.org/en/latest/) which is available through [MELPA](c).
 If not already installed on your system follow the [Installation instructions](http://www.flycheck.org/en/latest/user/installation.html)
 that consists basically of the addition 3 lines of lisp code to your `.emacs`
 config file.